Why go on a guided trip?

-Christchurch-based Adventure South has been operating for 25 years.
+Christchurch-based Adventure South NZ has been operating for 25 years.
 They offer 40 different guided and supported cycling, tramping and multi-activity tours including bike tours covering 13 of the 22 Great Rides.
 They offer lots of flexibility and tailored trips, so you can go where you want to, at your own pace.

 Guided trips come with all the bells and whistles: itinerary planning, packing lists, luggage transfers, transport (often including airport transfers), all accommodation bookings, as well as a dedicated guide and support driver accompanying you the whole way.

 You’ll also be fitted with a top-notch hybrid mountain bike or e-bike, best suited to your fitness and the terrain.
 You can bring your own too.

 Sue Clark is an Adventure South NZ guide and loves her work.
 ‘Guiding combines three of my life’s passions – cycling, spending time with people from all walks of life, and showing off some of the places I consider to be the most stunning in the world.’